 B2B Lead Generation Glossary

-B2B Lead Generation Glossary is a comprehensive reference of 22 essential terms that tech and SaaS marketing teams use to diagnose pipeline performance, evaluat
+B2B Lead Generation Glossary: 22 essential terms for tech and SaaS teams to diagnose pipeline performance and rebuild demand engines.

 AI lead generation uses machine learning to find, score, and engage prospects automatically.
 Learn how it works, what it replaces, and when to use it.